-Interns can develop their own supervised practice experience based on individual interests during a 2-week optional elective rotation.
+Interns may develop their own supervised practice experience based on individual interests during a 2week optional elective rotation.
 Guidelines for arranging electives are available in the leadership and professional development curriculum.
 It is the intern's responsibility to make arrangements with the site and identify objectives and learning activities for the rotation.
-The plan must be approved by the director and will be contingent upon obtaining an affiliation agreement between Virginia Tech and the facility.
+The plan must be approved by the director and will be contingent upon obtaining an affiliation agreement with the facility.